 As we were finishing up our meals, a performer came out to play the steel drum.
 Mr. SBC is not a fan of steel drum music, but I like it, so we sat for just a few minutes to watch and listen.
 A few minutes was all I could take.
 I felt bad for the guy because we could tell he was trying hard, but he was just awful.
 It sounded like he kept hitting the wrong notes.
 Or he was trying some experimental avant-garde jazz?
 Maybe he was just filling in that day.

-I was all done with my relaxing, and decided that I wanted to go explore the other beaches.
+Once I was all done with my relaxing I decided to go explore the other beaches.
 Mr. SBC mentioned that I might want to bring my water shoes, but I really felt like walking barefoot and carrying my flip-flops.
 We set off toward the rocks at the end of the beach.
 As we got closer, we saw people climbing up the craggy walls, and others were scaling some huge offshore rocks to jump off into the waves.

 As we made our way through the rock formations to the next beach, I saw what he meant about the water shoes.
-There are a few sharp edges, and areas where you have to walk through small pools in the rock with potentially sharp things in them.
+There are a few sharp edges, as well as spots where you have to walk through small pools in the rock with potentially sharp things in them.
 I was fine, but if you have sensitive feet, bring some water shoes.

 We found that there was a main path running parallel to the shore that connected to each of the beaches.
 This could be a good way for someone who doesn’t want to (or can’t) traverse the rocky bits to explore these pretty little coves.
 We wanted to go back the way we came and take more pictures, so we didn’t try taking the path back to the main beach.